LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 ------------------------------------

-For the DIRK and ARK methods corresponding to :eq:`ARKODE_IMEX_IVP` and :eq:`ARKODE_IVP_implicit` in ARKStep, and the implicit slow stages :eq:`MRI_implicit_solve` or :eq:`MRI_embedding_implicit_solve` in MRIStep, an implicit system
+Methods with an implicit partition require solving implicit systems of the form :eq:`ARKODE_IVP_implicit` in ARKStep, and the implicit slow stages :eq:`MRI_implicit_solve` or :eq:`MRI_embedding_implicit_solve` in MRIStep, an implicit system

 .. math::
-   G(z_i) = 0
+   G(z_i) = 0.
    :label: ARKODE_Residual

-must be solved for each implicit stage :math:`z_i`.
 In order to maximize solver efficiency, we define this root-finding problem differently based on the type of mass-matrix supplied by the user.

 * In the case that :math:`M=I` within ARKStep, we define the residual as